Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

 It was then time to visit the splash park which was busy but still with enough space to sit whilst the children ran around in the water.
 The splash park was a really good size with fountains and water activities all on one level making it not just fun but super safe too.

 LP and Little Man absolutely loved the splash park and had great fun splashing each other and playing in the fountains.
 It was such a nice place to watch the children play and you could easily spend the whole day just at the splash park.

 We also went to the paddling pool at Drusillas Park and both LP and Little Man loved being able to get in the water and have a splash about.
 It was a good size pool with plenty of places for parents to sit round the edges and relax.

 After the water activities we went on the Thomas themed train before heading home.
-The train is part of a Thomas themed area with Diesel, James and Bertie bus and was one of Little Man’s highlights.
+The safari express train is part of a Thomas themed area with Diesel, James and Bertie bus and was one of Little Man’s highlights.
 The train ride takes you around Sodor and you even get to see the Fat Controller.